-- Prescription meds

-- Preferred meds for pain, allergy, digestion, nausea, colds/flu

-- Feminine products

-- Toiletries-only brands you are attached to as others can be purchased locally

-- Small appliances such as hairdryers, electric razors, straighteners, etc.

-- Small pillow for the plane

-- Small backpack for day trips and/or crossbody bag or purse

-- A couple small packs of tissues to use for toilet paper

-- Computer

-- Cell phone

-- Unlocked smart phone if possible

-- Talk to us for more details if you're uncertain or don't have a smart phone
+- Prescription meds - Preferred meds for pain, allergy, digestion, nausea, colds/flu - Feminine products - Toiletries-only brands you are attached to as others can be purchased locally - Small appliances such as hairdryers, electric razors, straighteners, etc. - Small pillow for the plane - Small backpack for day trips and/or crossbody bag or purse - A couple small packs of tissues to use for toilet paper - Computer - · Unlocked cell phone

 - Headphones

 - Sunscreen-just a small bit

 - Sunglasses

 - Small non-perishable snacks for on the go (granola bars, trail mix, dried fruit, etc.)

 - Pocket charger

 - Hat

-- Flashlight

 - Camera

 - Water bottle

 - Bible, journal, pen

 - Spending money in USD.
 Make sure to tell your credit card companies and bank you are traveling outside the country.
 You can easily take out money from an ATM (recommended over changing dollars).
 Many banks will charge a fee for using overseas ATMs.
-You can also bring cash to exchanged.
+You can also bring cash to be exchanged.
 Old torn bills will not be accepted by money changers.